Our top 10 things to do in Mongolia

 Make the most of your time in Mongolia and consider our top 10 things to see and do:

-2. Spending a night with a Nomadic Family
+1. Spending time with a Nomadic Family

-4. Stargazing in the Gobi Desert
+7. Stargazing with a G&T in the Gobi Desert

 This has to be the ultimate experience of peace and tranquility.
 Enjoy time and space to think under a glittering canopy of endless stars - whether you are spending a night under canvas or just stepping out from your ger to glance up.